chilwaltanuj/achilles/README.md

 ## Getting Started

+**If you can't wait or don't want to do a local setup at all, instantly try this** [instant cloud setup for free](https://medium.com/stackademic/go-app-from-github-to-cloud-in-10-minutes-c6622bdda2a1).

-To initiate your journey with Achilles, follow these fundamental steps:
+If you want to sail through the code , follow these fundamental steps:

 1. **Clone this Repository**: Start by cloning this repository to your local machine.
 2. **Install Go**: If you haven't already, install Go by following the [Go Installation Guide](https://golang.org/doc/install).